MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Alias.md

 ## NOTES

+PowerShell includes the following aliases for `Get-Alias`:

+- All platforms:
+  - `gal`

 - To create a new alias, use `Set-Alias` or `New-Alias`.
 To delete an alias, use `Remove-Item`.
 - The arrow-based alias name format is not used for aliases that include a hyphen.
 These are likely to be preferred substitute names for cmdlets and functions, instead of typical abbreviations or